 I went into my default setting of denial for several weeks.
 Each evening my husband would ask if I had spoken to anyone, invited anyone or done anything, and each evening I had the same response, ‘Not yet, I’ll do it tomorrow.’
 It wasn’t that I didn’t want to do it; it was more that I was paralysed by my fear of rejection, embarrassment and worry that the very activity I hoped would bring people together might create a greater divide.
 I spoke to no-one in my street, but waved furiously as though that may break the ice.
 I hoped I was being super friendly, but imagine I was probably just coming across as a little strange…

 Two weeks before the official Big Lunch date I still hadn’t done anything, but I knew I had to start somewhere.
 While I was turning my car around a neighbour that I know stepped into her front garden.
-I casually wound down the window and asked whether she would be interested in a BBQ with all the neighbours on June 12.
+I casually wound down the window and asked whether she would be interested in a BBQ with all the neighbours in June.
 She thought it was a lovely idea.
 In my mind that was it, I’d done it!
 I texted my husband, ‘Maureen is free – The Big Lunch is ON’.

 With just 6 days to go, I hand wrote invites for each of our neighbours (on small notelets with recipes on, I was really quite pleased with myself).
 Everyone was invited to our front garden for a BBQ.
 I asked that they each bring a dish, or something to share and told them I was looking forward to getting to know everyone better.